specmesh/site/content/blog/SpecMeshEnterpriseEvents-p2.md

 ## Being Policy and API Driven with the AsyncAPI Spec

 The [AsyncAPI](https://www.asyncapi.com/) is an API schema/framework/ecosystem that emphasizes asynchronous communication patterns.
 It can be used to define a single EDA or a collection can be used to define parts of a large, distributed EDA.
+The API can be treated as the Domain’s API and Data Product.
 The last 12 months have seen an explosive interest in its adoption.
 While many tools exist for code generation and documentation, SpecMesh uses these specs as the source of truth (GitOps style) to provision Kafka resources and control access to them.
 It enables self-governance for data access, such as `_public`, `_private`, and `_protected` topics, and can also be extended to apply policies.

 Note: Access rules apply as follows:
 - `_public` grants _read_ access to all principles and restricts ‘write’ access to the owning BC.